FGSandmann/covidm-AEFI-CEA/README.md

 ## Overview of files

 The main script of the analysis runs 3 vaccination scenarios, 3 physical distancing scenarios, and the threshold analysis of 7x14 scenarios of severity and risk of adverse events.
 On a current laptop (Core i7 2.8GHz CPU, 32GB RAM) this takes around 2-3 hours to run.
 The analysis requires covidM to be installed (originally developed by Nick Davies et al.).
-File paths in the scripts below will need to be updated to the directory of the project where it was saved.
+The version used here can be found in the folder "covidm_for_fitting".
+The file path in the main script will need to be updated to the directory of this project where it was saved.

 The scripts contain the following: